Konfekt/vim-CtrlXA/README.md

 Vim plug-ins that provide similar functionality and more are

-- Andrew Radew's [switch.vim](https://github.com/AndrewRadev/switch.vim#more-complicated-mappings) which can cycle between expressions containing spaces;
+- Andrew Radev's [switch.vim](https://github.com/AndrewRadev/switch.vim#more-complicated-mappings) which can cycle between expressions containing spaces;

 - @bootleq's [vim-cycle](https://github.com/bootleq/vim-cycle/) which